shortcut/sweden-coding-challenge-backend/README.md

 ## Functional requirements

 - Service should let users register a new account and authenticate themselves.
-- Service should let authenticated users create shorted URLs.
+- Service should let authenticated users create shortened URLs.
 - Service should let any user use shortened URLs (e.g., follow redirects to original URLs).

 ## Technical requirements